 • Provide a list of 20 startups in Chicago focused on education.

-• *OCS also has the Job Market Insights Tool, which can provide specific company data based on occupational role and location.
+The OCS Job Market Insights Tool, provides specific company data based on role and location.

-Generate an original draft and then request specific advice on how to improve based on the opportunity.
+Generate an original draft and then request advice on how to improve based on the opportunity.

-• Improve the following resume descriptions by highlighting the transferable skills of market research and collaboration.
+• Improve the resume descriptions by highlighting the skills for market research and collaboration.

-• Make suggestions so that the uploaded resume reflects my attention to detail and ability to work collaboratively with other team members since these are top strengths to showcase to potential employers.
+• Make suggestions that reflect my attention to detail and my ability to work collaboratively with other team members.

-• Analyze Job Descriptions: Start with a job description you are eager to apply to and enter the following prompt: What are the top 15 most important skill keywords in this job description (JD): INSERT JD.
+• Start with a job description (JD) you are eager to apply to and enter the following prompt: What are the top 15 most important skill keywords in this job description: INSERT JD.

 • Review my cover letter and add a few sentences explaining that I am a strong problem solver.

-• In looking at this JD, which of the top 10 keywords are missing from my CV: INSERT CV.
+• In looking at this JD, which top 10 keywords are missing from my CV: INSERT CV.

 • I have expertise in (insert skill).
 Suggest 3 bullet revisions to give me credit in that area.

-Request answers for challenging interview questions or ask AI to help you in anticipating interview questions.
+Request answers for challenging interview questions or ask for help anticipating interview questions.

-• What behavioral interview questions should I expect to be asked for an entry level investment banker position?
+• What behavioral interview questions should I expect for an entry-level investment banker position?

 • Let’s do a mock interview for a Volunteer Manager position.

-• What are some insightful questions I can ask someone who is in a business development role at a startup about their team structure and goals?
+• What are some insightful questions I can ask someone in a business development role at a startup about their team structure and goals?

 • How should I structure my response to a case study about increasing brand awareness?